Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 Spain has many similarities with what you'd expect from a communist regime.
 It doesn't necessarily *feel* like it, but I guess that's also what someone in a communist regime would say.
 It will become more evident in the next subsections.
+While Spain makes productivity highly costly with a hostile legal and tax environment, it makes fraud permissive: squatters are protected by law, industries are highly dependent on subsidies and schemes that favour fraud, and certain forms of fraud are not treated as a crime under thresholds of hundreds of thousands of euros.
 I'll also take advantage of this space to raise that the government is incredibly bureaucratic and slow.
 For any procedure you're normally expected to read a 40-page document of extremely obtuse Spanish legalese, if not multiple.